jedld/resugan/README.md

 ```

 Note that your listener will be executed once even if an event has been fired
 multiple times.
 However params will contain the payload of both events.
+This allows you to batch together requests and efficiently dispatch them as a group.

 Please see spec/resugan_spec.rb for more examples and details.